technosylva/identity-idp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] For encryption changes, make sure it is compatible with data that was encrypted with the old code.

+- [ ] For secrets changes, [make sure to update the S3 secrets bucket](https://github.com/18F/identity-private/wiki/Secrets-S3-buckets) with the
+new configs in **all** environments.

 - [ ] Do not disable Rubocop or Reek offenses unless you are absolutely sure they are false positives.
 If you're not sure how to fix the offense, please ask a teammate.